Cryptanalysis of the Enigma: German suspicions

 The German navy was concerned that Enigma could be compromised.
-Key schedules were printed in water-soluble inks so they could not be salvaged.
-The navy policed what its operators did and disciplined them when errors that could compromise the cipher were made.
-The navy minimized its exposure.
-For example, Enigma machines were not carried by ships that might be captured or run aground.
-When ships were lost in circumstances where they might be salvaged, the Germans investigated.
+They printed key schedules in water-soluble inks so that they could not be salvaged.
+They policed their operators and disciplined them when they made errors that could compromise the cipher.
+The navy minimised its exposure.
+For example, ships that might be captured or run aground did not carry Enigma machines.
+When ships were lost in circumstances where the enemy might salvage them, the Germans investigated.
 After investigating some losses in 1940, Germany changed some message indicators.

-In April 1940, the British sank eight German destroyers in Norway.
+In April 1940, at the Battles of Narvik the British sank eight German destroyers in Norway.
 The Germans concluded that it was unlikely that the British were reading Enigma.